MEMORIAL BARREL RACE

 We felt so honored to receive numerous donations in memory of another barrel racer who was lost in 2009, Joyce Arms.
 Donations in her memory allowed us to help others.
 Joyce was always a great supporter of our event, and I'm sure she would be pleased.

 Each year we help people with a variety of crisis situations from cancers, serious accidents/injuries, illnesses, and others in need.
 We are often humbled by some of the great thank you's that we get.
-Over 16 years, we were been blessed enough to donate over $70,000 to those in need.
+We have been blessed enough to give quite a bit of money over the years.
 That total keeps growing as the need is always there.

 We have been able to help these families with the help of our sponsors and contestants, and we are looking forward to continuing this wonderful work.
 We would like to thank anyone who has supported us in the past and hope that those touched by this event continues to grow, both in giving and receiving.
 We have been touched to see those we have helped in the past show up at our event and want to give back.
 The tear in the eye of someone we have helped reminds us of Lynda's legacy and why we continue to work at this cause.